DutchCryptoDad/SecureFreqtradeServer/08 Create a SSL certificate for encrypted traffic.md

 ## Configure nginx to use these files for ssl

+With the configuration below you tell nginx to listen to port 80 for incoming traffic and when it does, redirect the traffic to the secure port 443 or https.
+Now your webtraffic will be more secure than just plain http.

 Go to the nginx directory ``/etc/nginx/conf.d`` where we created the file ``freq_proxy.conf`` earlier in step 6.

 Backup the file: